 Like many amphibians, the spring peeper breeds in temporary ponds formed by snow melt and spring rains called vernal pools.
 Each year, amphibians make a pilgrimage to these pools, usually on the first warm, rainy night.

 Locally, many peepers made the move weeks ago during warmer weather, though not all.

 Each year, locals volunteer to help amphibians cross roads.
-For a sense of how dangerous the trek is, here are some preliminary numbers from March 29 reported to the DEC by local volunteers.
+For a sense of how dangerous the trek is, here are some numbers from March 2018 reported to the DEC by local volunteers.

 - eastern newt (25/54)

 - Jefferson-blue spotted salamander complex (14/0)